jingyanggggg/cybersecurity-homelab/README.md

 ![Virtual etwork Topology](virtual-network-topology.png)

 ## Egress Filtering (Zero Trust Posture)
-Out-of-the-box, pfSense contains a "Default Allow All" rule for the LAN.
+By default, pfSense contains a "Default Allow All" rule for the LAN.
 In a corporate environment, this is a major security risk.
 I disabled this default rule to enforce a **Default Deny** posture.

 I then created explicit "Allow" rules strictly for essential operational traffic:
 * **Port 53 (UDP):** DNS Resolution